mixuala/adventures-in-AI/Lab: tensorflow playground.md

 	- "feature engineering" is the manipulation of raw data to create useful features for learning, access to 5 additional engineered features, e.g. x1^2 , x2*x2.

 4. Hidden Layers
-	- build by connecting perceptrons
+	- built by connecting many perceptrons in creative ways
-	- this is where you get the big money
-	- build models in 2D, wide & deep,
-	- this is the "deep" in "deep learning"
+	- build models in 2D, wide & deep.
+This is the "deep" in "deep learning"

 			???: what is the relationship between number of perceptrons and n-dimensions of hyperplane

-5. Output Layer: make predictions
+5. Output Layer: convert final activations into predictions
 	- for classification challenges: predictions expressed as a probability

 ## Learning